Small eigenvalues of closed Riemann surfaces for large genus

 \section{Lower Bound}

 In this section, we will use the Cheeger inequality in \cite{Che70} to give the lower bound in Theorem \ref{mt-1}.
-More precisely, we will show that \begin{proposition} For any constant $\eps >0$ there exists a constant $\alpha(\eps)>0$, only depending on $\eps$, such that for large enough $g$,
+More precisely, we will show that \begin{proposition} For any constant $\eps >0$, then for large enough $g$ we have,

 \end{proposition}